-Public Private Partnerships (PPPs) are often considered a controversial approach to financing and delivering public infrastructure projects.
-Financing and contract arrangements are usually complex and opaque and concerns have been raised by civil society on whether PPP infrastructure projects deliver value for money.
+Public Private Partnerships (PPPs) are often considered a controversial approach to the financing and delivery of public infrastructure projects as financial and contract arrangements are usually opaque and concerns have been raised by civil society on whether they deliver value for money.
 CoST Honduras together with its government partners is addressing this issue by being the first CoST country to test the use of the CoST IDS in conjunction with the World Bank PPP Disclosure Framework and the Open Contracting Data Standard on 22 PPP investments including a new airport and major road projects.